galv-team/galv-frontend/docs/source/GettingStarted.rst

 - Current_A

     .. thumbnail:: img/view-data-cli.gif
-      :alt: Viewing a parquet partition using parquet-tools
+      :alt: Viewing the CSV file in a terminal
       :align: center
-      :title: Viewing a parquet partition using parquet-tools
+      :title: Viewing the CSV file in a terminal

 **************************************************************************************
 Next steps